kuokuo123/otter-launcher/README.md

 default_module = "gg"
 # The module to run with an empty prompt
 empty_module = ""
-# The exec command of your shell or window manager, default to bash
+# Your shell or window manager, default to sh
 # for example: "swaymsg exec" for swaywm; "hyprctl dispatch exec" for hyprland; "zsh -c" for zsh
 exec_cmd = "sh -c"
 # Fuzzy search for prefixes; autocompletion with TAB